 - Passengers – Distractions are one of the main causes of teen driving accidents.
 Studies show that with each additional passenger the likelihood of an accident increases.

 - Texting – Every day, 11 teens are killed as a result of texting and driving.
 It is one of the most serious yet most preventable causes of accidents among young drivers.
-Take some time to educate them, and then encourage them to take the pledge.
+Take some time to educate them.

 - Set Clear, Specific Rules – Before your teen gets their license, you should discuss the details of their driving restrictions and agree on fair rules.
 Clear communication will help everyone understand what's expected.